 A peek under the blog “hood” shows that a post about looking for a gender-neutral option for man-hours is one of the most-read on my blog.
 I’m clearly not the only one who has looked this up!
-(Long story short, try work-hours, staff-hours or person-hours.)
+(Long story short, try work-hours or staff-hours.)

 Women are sometimes accused of overreacting when we object to words like man-hours.
 But here’s why we object: